-The C64 frame is full and made in Italy and is the result of more than 2 years of research, It represents the continuity of the history of a company that has collected successes and innovations for more than 60 years.
+The C64 frame is full and made in Italy and is the result of more than 2 years of research.

 Fork - The C64’s fork has been fully redesigned, with an external rib-shape to give the rider more comfort (front stiffness) but also to increase the ride-quality (side stiffness).
 To increase the stiffness and strength, they’ve created an internal rib in the steerer tube, which also holds the nut for the top cap and eliminates the need for an expander-plug.
 The C64 Disc fork will feature a C/D steerer tube shape, where the brake housing can run from the stem – for a neat assembly.
 The thru-axle, while still 12mm like the C60 Disc, is now a threaded system to further reduce the weight of the bike.

 Fork weight is 355gr.

 With the same shape as the disc fork, the rim version houses the pivots for the direct-mount brakes – which offers plenty of tire clearance.
 The fork length was increased by 5mm to be able to accomidate larger tires yet still have a hollow upper structure, to lower the weight but still retain the same stiffness and performance as the C60 fork.
 Dropouts are now full carbon – replacing the alloy dropouts used on the C60.

 Headtube - Lighter and stiffer thanks to the reduced thickness, the unidirectional fiber and the special inner rib.

 While still retaining the same overall shape as the C60, the C64’s headtube features a new technology which allowed us to reduce the thickness and lower the weight.
 The shape was also revised to increase side stiffness.
 As was the entire frame, the headtube was changed from an outer 3k carbon finish to a lighter UD finish.